ikhera/Final-Project-GIS-3/README.md

 ### I used R to clean my data and create the map which would function as my basemap throughout the project.
 The link to my R Markdown is here.
 I have also included a screenshot of my code here.

+### Although cleaning my data in R was relatively straightforward, I ran into some significant troubles when I tried to extract the OSM Network.
+I will elaborate on this more in my RMarkdown folder.

 ## Code Screenshot

 ### I used StoryMap to incorporate the archival and historical about different communities.
 You can learn more about my process of working with StoryMap in the StoryMap File!